make an appointment

 What Does Counseling for Athletes Look Like?

 When young athletes initially seek counseling, their primary focus is often on enhancing their speed, performance, or ability to score goals.
-However, underlying these topic areas may be deeper challenges such as anxiety, depression, or low self-esteem.
-Athletic counseling can be an effective approach to address these mental health concerns, helping athletes improve both their well-being and overall performance.
+However, beneath these surface-level objectives, may be deeper emotional challenges such as anxiety, depression, or low self-esteem.
+Athletic counseling provides a supportive space to address these underlying concerns, helping athletes strengthen their mental health, enhance overall well-being, and ultimately improve performance.

 There are various forms of anxiety (which can be found HERE) that can be addressed in therapy.
 In young athletes, worries and concerns can look like: